pa11y/pa11y-webservice/README.md

 ---

-Pa11y Webservice is a Node.js service that can schedule accessibility testing, using [Pa11y][pa11y], for multiple URLs.
+Pa11y Webservice is a Node.js service that can schedule accessibility testing for multiple URLs, using [Pa11y][pa11y].

 Use this service if you'd like to coordinate your testing by interacting with a restful API.
 For other scenarios, another Pa11y tool may be more appropriate: